pokt-network/node-nanny/README.md

 [...and add it to your server.](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links)

-The bot will need the following:
+The bot will need the following permissions:

-Scopes

-- `bot`
-- `applications.commands`

-Permissions

 - `Manage Channels`
 - `Manage Webhooks`